yasingencnet/yasingencnet/src/posts/11ty-free-blog-template/11ty-free-blog-template.md

 ---
 title: Eleventy Powered Free Blog & Portfolio Template
-description: Hey I'm Yasin.
+description: Hey, I'm Yasin.
 I created this awesome blog template with Eleventy.
 Feel free to use it.
 No rights reserved.
 date: 2020-10-11
 categories:
   - CSS